-RACY FIRST CHARTER SCHOOLS BEHAVIOR CODE LITERA
+LITERACY FIRST CHARTER SCHOOLS BEHAVIOR CODE

-Campus/Classroom Disruptions (See 7 th and 8 th grade Behavior 1 st offense - Student sent to office, possible referral, parent contact, apology Expectations ) $2^{nd}$ offense - Parent conference, possible suspension Students are expected to follow rules established by teachers for acceptable campus/classroom behavior, this includes disrespectfulness.
-3rd offense - Parent conference, possible suspension Cheating/Attempting to Cheat 1 st offense - Conference with student and teacher, apology, no credit on Students are expected to do their own work on all school assignments assignment or test, parent contact and tests.
-Cheating is considered a misrepresentation of tests or work in 2 nd offense - Student sent to office, possible referral, no credit on assignment an attempt to deceive. or test, parent contact, possible suspension Dangerous Objects/Weapons Administrative Action: Any object or device, which in the judgment of a school official could Confiscation of weapon/dangerous object be used as a weapon, will be confiscated and disciplinary action will be Suspension/ parent conference/ police contact taken. • Expulsion Decention • AUX CUINDITIATION OF LIFE ADOVE 1 st offense - Student cent to office massible referred marent context analoxy Decention is the set of hist not limited to Tring committing a dishenast 1 UILING - DURUTE SELLE OUTLOC, POSSIDIE LETETAL, PALETI CUTTACI, APUTUSY - 311 Africa - Durant Americana analogy - 2000 Africa - 20000 Africa - 2000 Africa beception is the act of, out not minited to, fying, communing a manufest act forgery falsifying or altering school documents and providing false z = 0 ILENSE - T at cut conference, apoingly, possible suspension $3^{rd}$ offense - Parent conference mossible suspension identification.
+Campus/Classroom Disruptions (See 7th and 8th grade Behavior 1 st offense - Student sent to office, possible referral, parent contact, apology Expectations) 2 nd offense - Parent conference, possible suspension Students are expected to follow rules established by teachers for 3 rd offense - Parent conference, possible suspension acceptable campus/classroom behavior, this includes disrespectfulness.
+Cheating/Attempting to Cheat 1st offense - Conference with student and teacher, apology, no credit on Students are expected to do their own work on all school assignments assignment or test, parent contact and tests.
+Cheating is considered a misrepresentation of tests or work in 2 nd offense - Student sent to office, possible referral, no credit on assignment an attempt to deceive. or test, parent contact, possible suspension 3 rd offense - Suspension from school Dangerous Objects/Weapons Administrative Action: Any object or device, which in the judgment of a school official could Confiscation of weapon/dangerous object be used as a weapon, will be confiscated and disciplinary action will be • Suspension/ parent conference/ police contact taken. • Expulsion • Any combination of the above Deception 1st offense - Student sent to office, possible referral, parent contact, apology Deception is the act of, but not limited to, lying, committing a dishonest 2 nd offense - Parent conference, apology, possible suspension act, forgery, falsifying or altering school documents and providing false 3 rd offense - Parent conference, possible suspension identification.
 Defiance of Authority 1 st offense - Student sent to office, parent contact, possible referral, apology, Defiance refers to the refusal by a student to follow the directions of a possible suspension school employee.
-This includes, but is not limited to, refusal to give 2nd offense - Parent conference and possible suspension. legal name, accompany the employee to the office, or give accurate, 3 rd offense - Possible suspension truthful information.
-Destruction of Property/Vandalism $1^{st}$ offense - Student is sent to the office, parent contact, restitution must Vandalism is the intentional damaging or destruction of public or be made, possible suspension private property.
-This includes but in not limited to writing in 2nd offense - Parent conference and restitution, possible suspension textbooks and on desk counters or table tops, graffiti or tagging and 3 rd offense - Parent conference, restitution and suspension breaking windows.
-Drugs and Alcohol Administrative Action: California law states that the governing body of any school may Confiscation of drugs/alcohol suspend or expel a student whenever it is established that the student Suspension/ parent conference/ police contact has, on school grounds or elsewhere, used, sold, or been in possession • Expulsion of drugs or alcohol. • Any combination of the above
+This includes, but is not limited to, refusal to give 2 nd offense - Parent conference and possible suspension. legal name, accompany the employee to the office, or give accurate, 3 rd offense - Possible suspension truthful information.
+Destruction of Property/Vandalism 1st offense - Student is sent to the office, parent contact, restitution must Vandalism is the intentional damaging or destruction of public or be made, possible suspension private property.
+This includes but in not limited to writing in 2 nd offense - Parent conference and restitution, possible suspension textbooks and on desk counters or table tops, graffiti or tagging and 3 rd offense - Parent conference, restitution and suspension Drugs and Alcohol Administrative Action: California law states that the governing body of any school may Confiscation of drugs/alcohol suspend or expel a student whenever it is established that the student Suspension/ parent conference/ police contact has, on school grounds or elsewhere, used, sold, or been in possession • Expulsion of drugs or alcohol. • Any combination of the above